-Everyone ages 5 and older is now eligible to get the COVID-19 vaccine.
+Everyone ages 6 months or older is eligible for the COVID-19 vaccine.

 Many people have questions about vaccinations.
 Are they safe?
 Should I get vaccinated if I’m pregnant?
 What if I’ve already had COVID-19 and recovered?

 The doctors at Vecino Health Centers are helping make the information easy to understand with answers to these common questions.

 COVID-19 vaccines and testing are also available at Vecino’s Airline Children & Women’s Health Center.

 Yes.
 All COVID-19 vaccines are safe and effective.

 More than 650 million doses of the COVID-19 vaccine have been given in the United States.
 Pfizer-BioNTech, Moderna, and Johnson & Johnson/Jassen vaccines continue to undergo the most intensive safety monitoring in US history to ensure they are safe.
 Current safety information from the CDC.

 According to the CDC guidelines, you are up to date with your COVID-19 vaccines if you have completed a COVID-19 vaccine primary series and received the most recent booster dose recommended for you by CDC.

 COVID-19 vaccine recommendations are based on three things: